eoghano4321/Skystones/README.md

-# Template
+# Skystones
 ## Introduction
-- Basic project introduction

-## Motivation
-- Topics explored or related university modules
+- An exploration of networking and AI through the creation of a Skylanders Skystones clone

+- Using Godot 4